History, tourist information, and nearby accommodation

 The real highlight of Ffrwdgrech is not the attractive house, however, but the well-preserved Victorian pleasure garden in which it stands.
 The garden is set in a landscape of lawns and trees, waterfalls and streams.
 The water features seem especially appropriate as the English translation of Ffrwdgrech is 'rippling stream'.

-In the 1880s Ffrwdgrech was purchased by a successful banker named David Evans, who ran the Wilkins & Co private bank.
-The bank was purchased by Lloyds in 1890, but Evan was already at work enlarging the house at Ffrwdgrech and laying out the superb gardens.
+In the 1880s a successful banker named David Evans, who ran the Wilkins & Co private bank, purchased Ffrwdgrech.
+The bank was then purchased by Lloyds in 1890, but Evans was already at work enlarging the house at Ffrwdgrech and laying out the superb gardens.

 In the early 20th century the garden was extended again, with exotic plants brought back from abroad by Jack Evans, at 18 already an avid plant-hunter and collector.
 Evans was responsible for the lush displays of azaleas and rhododendrons, plus a large number of other more unusual species.
 Jack Evans was a passionate horticulturalist and eventually became head of the Royal Forestry Society.

 The garden is usually open as part of the National Garden scheme, or by appointment.
 The Taff Way long distance path goes right past the entrance to the property, which is just south west of Brecon of Ffrwdgrech Road.